mahaxyz/contracts/README.md

 ![data-flow](./dataflow-simple.png)

-The ZAI stablecoin is very minimal.
-With the core modules (direct deposit and peg stability modules) itself consisting of just 400 lines of code.
-The crux of the stablecoin is two modules known as the [Peg-stability Module](./contracts/core/psm/) and the [Direct Deposit Module](./contracts/core/direct-deposit/).
-The following links give more information about the various components and how they work.
+The ZAI stablecoin is incredibly minimal.
+With the [core](./contracts/core/) modules written in under 400 lines of code.
+At the crux of the stablecoin is the [Peg-stability Module](./contracts/core/psm/) and the [Direct Deposit Module](./contracts/core/direct-deposit/).
+These module control the stability and the growth of ZAI.

+The following links give more information about the various components and go more in-depth.

 - [docs.maha.xyz](https://docs.maha.xyz/) - Contains a high level overview of the entire protocol including architecture documentation.
 - [wiki pages](https://github.com/mahaxyz/contracts/wiki) - The wiki pages contains the technical documentation for each contract and what they do.